Renovation Companies in Dubai – How to Choose for Best Fit Out Companies

 While some fit out companies really impressed us with their craftsmanship and dedication to quality, others left us scratching our heads.
 Here is our overall take from our home renovation journey:

-1. Google reviews and pretty Instagram reels are easy ways to find a home renovation company in Dubai, but to decide if they are great contractors really requires another level of digging.
+1. Google reviews and pretty Instagram reels are easy ways to find a renovation company in Dubai, but to decide if they are great contractors really requires another level of digging.

 3. Having their own joinery in their office gave us peace of mind.